What is the Tax Fraud Sentence in the UK?

 Courts start by assessing:

 • Culpability – The level of planning, sophistication, and intent.
+Evidence shows that the presence of concrete proof is critical in determining the degree of intent and planning involved.
 High culpability often involves sustained offending, abuse of trust, or leadership in a fraud scheme.
+Income tax evasion is a specific type of case considered under these guidelines.

 • Harm – Typically measured by the monetary value of the tax loss to HMRC.
-For example:
+For example, tax evasion cases are categorized by the level of harm and culpability:

 • Category 1: Loss over £500,000 (highest harm)